-Book: Empire Of Storms by Sarah J. Maas
+Book: Kingdom Of Ash by Sarah J Maas

 Where I Got It: I borrowed the hardcover from the library

 Series: Throne Of Glass #7